godspeedelbow/writing/async-await.md

 console.log('user', user); // continue sychronously as if nothing happened
 ```

-As you don't need to use a callback anymore to deal with asynchronicity, you can now write your code _as if all operations are synchronous_.
-This sounds like a small win, but I have noticed that it makes your code much easier to read and reason about because:
+As you don't need to use callbacks anymore to deal with asynchronicity, you can now write your code _as if all operations are synchronous_ which is A Good Thing™:

+- **'sychronous' execution** is easier to comprehend
 - **less functions** means less boiler plate and less indentation
-- **'sychronous' execution** is easier to comprehend
 - a **single, shared function scope** removes the need to 'pass data around' - _it's just there_

 ## A non-trivial example